AuroraLHT/cryspnet/README.md

 # CRYSPNet

-The Crystal Structure Predictions via Neural Network (CRYSPNet) project introduces an alternative way to perform fast estimation on Crystal Structure Information (Bravais Lattice, Space Group, and Latice Parameter) with the power of neural networks.
+The Crystal Structure Prediction Network ([CRYSPNet](https://arxiv.org/abs/2003.14328)) project introduces an alternative way to perform fast prediction on Crystal Structure Information (Bravais Lattice, Space Group, and Latice Parameter) with the power of neural networks.

 ## Installation